thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Availability

-The first batch of IMSAI 8080 replicas shipped in June 2019.
-There is a second batch planed for July 2019.
+The first batches of IMSAI 8080 replicas shipped in June & July 2019.

+Production has been on hold since then as I have had a few other priorities including:

+- releasing a firmware update to
+  - enable the second UART and RS232 port
+  - enable configuring the speed and settings for the two UARTS
+- updating the black & white text facia and red filter to be more authentic to the original IMSAI 8080
+- sorting out a new aluminium lid to replace the blue acrylic lid you will seen in current videos and pictures

+The next batch is planned for October 2019.
+The price for the kit is USD$280 and in addition you also pay for postage and any PayPal transaction fees.

 ### Expression of interest